eduardojvieira/website/src/data/post/mechanical-design-for-industrial-automation.md

 - **Incorporate grounding points** for electrical safety and EMI reduction

 **Practical Example**:
 For a large packaging machine, I designed a modular frame system with integrated cable trays and dedicated control cabinet mounting zones.
-This approach reduced wiring time by 40% and made future modifications significantly easier compared to previous designs that treated control system infrastructure as an afterthought.
+This approach reduced wiring time and made future modifications significantly easier compared to previous designs that treated control system infrastructure as an afterthought.

 ### 4. Design for Motion Control